watson-intu/self-docs/workshops/Workshop5–RunningIntuOnARaspberryPi/lab-docs/README.md

 # Creating a Plugin

+Now create your own LED plugin that would blink when intu tells a joke.

 1. SSH into your Pi or using an existing SSH connection and run the following commands:
 ```
 cd ~/intu/self-sdk-master/examples/